2026 Georgia state elections

 Several elections will take place in the U.S. state of Georgia in 2026.
 The general election will be held on November 3, 2026, with runoffs set for December 1, 2026 if no candidate reaches past the 50% threshold.

-A primary for the U.S. Senate, U.S. House and other state and county offices will be on the ballot on May 19, 2026.
-Primary runoffs will take place on June 16, 2026, if no candidate reaches past the 50% threshold.
-In addition, several nonpartisan general elections for judicial offices and certain consolidated city-county governments will held on May 19, 2026, concurrent with the partisan primaries, with runoffs for the nonpartisan elections to take place on June 16, 2026, if no candidate reaches past the 50% threshold.
+Party primaries for the U.S. Senate, U.S. House and other state and county offices were held on May 19, 2026.
+Primary runoffs took place on June 16, 2026 in races where no candidate reached the 50% threshold.
+In addition, several nonpartisan general elections for judicial offices and certain consolidated city-county governments were held on May 19, 2026, concurrent with the partisan primaries, with runoffs for the nonpartisan elections to take place on June 16, 2026, if no candidate reaches past the 50% threshold.

 Statewide offices

-Other offices

-Elections will be held for Agriculture Commissioner.

 Public Service Commission

 Regular elections for the Georgia Public Service Commission will be held for Districts 3 and 5.
 District 3 will be elected for a full six-year term following the 2025 special election, which elected Democratic incumbent Peter Hubbard for a one-year term.
 Hubbard, who flipped District 3 in the 2025 special election, and Republican incumbent Tricia Pridemore, who won re-election to District 5 in 2018 and whose term was extended by two years in 2024, will be eligible to run for full six-year terms.